lopezdsr/sql-query/hive_metastore.md

 ALTER TABLE customers RECOVER PARTITIONS
 ```

 Once you added all your partitions, your partitioned table is set up to be queried.
-You get all the German customer ids, if you submit the following SELECT statement:
+You get all the German customers, if you submit the following SELECT statement:

 ```sql
 select customerID from customers where country = 'Germany'